habruening/rfid-audio/README.md

 The LED should be matt/diffuse.
 Clear LEDs are not comfortable to view and do not mix the colors well.
 Typically an RGB LED costs less then 1€/1$.

+An LED should have a housing in order to fix it on wood or on the case.
+The Kingbright RTC-51 is a typical product, that costs a few cents.

 ### How to connect

 The the longest contact of the LED is the anode.
 It has to be connected to ground.